marcguetg/power/README.md

 The former three are measured by a Growatt PV inverter which communicats by RS-485 via a no-brand RS-485 board.
 The latter two are read by a light sensitive resister from a smart power meter.

 # Data streams
-Base64 encoding shifted by ' '
+Base64 encoding shifted by ' '.
+Each data entry starts with a minor letter (a-z), were letters starting from x are reserved for testing purpuses.

 ## Solar stream (12 bytes long with header "a")
 | Name      | Bit | offset     | unit  | max       |